Frequently Asked Questions & Answers, Please read these so that you can get the best floating experience possible.

 Our brain can work with less clutter and more clarity.
 I feel through my own experience of thousands of hours floating and listening to thousands of people’s accounts of floating that our brain, which to me is like a computer, is defragmenting while floating, it sorts through our thoughts or places thoughts into the right folder, so our brain can work with less clutter and more clarity.

-Flotation tanks are the only place we can experience this state of sensory deprivation.
-This is a very unique state for our brain: as far as I know flotation tanks are the only place we can experience this state of sensory deprivation and this is why it is equivalent to so much sleep as all these processes of freedom from gravity, weightlessness and sensory deprivation are taking place simultaneously.
+Floatation tanks are the only place we can experience this state of sensory deprivation.
+This is a very unique state for our brain: as far as I know floatation tanks are the only place we can experience this state of sensory deprivation and this is why it is equivalent to so much sleep as all these processes of freedom from gravity, weightlessness and sensory deprivation are taking place simultaneously.

 Remember you don’t have to do anything, just float and everybody can float effortlessly in a floatation tank.